Secret Service (magazine): History

-Secret Service was the first magazine in Poland to have a CD.
+Secret Service was the first magazine in Poland to include an accompanying CD.

-The last issue of Secret Service (No. 95) was released in November 2001 and on December 31, 2001, a message appeared on the magazine's official website, notifying that the magazine was being suspended.
-A few days later the staff stated that the information was a result of their server being hacked.
+The last issue of Secret Service (No. 95) was released in November 2001.
+On December 31, 2001, a message appeared on the magazine's official website, indicating that the magazine was being suspended.
+A few days later, the staff stated that the information was a result of their server being hacked.
 They stated that the only reason for the "confusion" was technical problems.
-Issue 96 (12/2001) was completed and sent to the printers, but was never printed.

 Attempts to reactivate the magazine

-In July 2002, a group of Secret Service readers established Electronic magazine SS-NG which transformed itself from a follower of the tradition of Secret Service to a standalone "E-zine".
-On August 29, the 2005 editor-in-chief of SS-NG informed the readers of e-zine about the end of activities and publications of the magazine.
+In July 2002, a group of Secret Service readers established Electronic Magazine SS-NG which evolved from a follower in the tradition of Secret Service to a standalone "E-zine."
+On August 29, the 2005 editor-in-chief of SS-NG informed the readers of the e-zine about the end of activities and publications of the magazine.

 On June 24, 2014, reactivation of Secret Service was announced.
-On July 15, a crowdfunding campaign began with the goal of zl 93,000 being reached in just 20 hours.
+On July 15, a crowdfunding campaign began with the goal of zł 93,000 (US$23,000) being reached in just 20 hours.
 Within a month, 284,200 PLN was collected.
 The first reactivated issue (97) was published on 30 September 2014 with 50,000 copies.
-The second and last issue appeared at the beginning of December.
-The reason for the suspension was a dispute between the publisher and the owner of the rights to the title.
-In its place, the publisher announced the release of a new monthly magazine, Pixel, whose first issue went on sale in late January 2015.
+The second and last issue appeared at the beginning of December, as the publisher and the owner of the rights to the title could not reach an agreement.
+In its place, the publisher announced the release of Pixel, a new monthly magazine, whose first issue went on sale in late January 2015.